Course Offerings 25/26

 Tim Jantarungsee is a PhD student at UCL Linguistics specialising in formal semantics and endangered language documentation.
 His research interests include the semantics of modal "ability" expressions, cross-linguistic lexical semantics of "eating" predicates, fieldwork methodology, language policy and decolonising linguistics, working with minoritised languages in East and South-East Asia.

-Week 1: Wednesday 29th October, 14:00 - 15:00, CH G06
+Session 1: Wednesday 29th October, 14:00 - 15:00, CH G06

-This week will cover all the empirical properties of presuppositions, distinguishing them from other types of implications and talk a little about the history and overview some of the core theories (will dive deeper into them in the following weeks).
+This session will cover all the empirical properties of presuppositions, distinguishing them from other types of implications and talk a little about the history and overview some of the core theories (will dive deeper into them in the following weeks).
 Theories of presupposition straddle the line between formal semantics & pragmatics, so one of the goals will be to try and make that line explicit so we can see exactly how they interface.

 Readings:

-Handout: Presupposition-Pals-week-1.pdf
+Handout: Presuppositions-session-1.pdf

-Week 2: Thursday 30th October, 11:00 - 12:00, CH G06
+Session 2: Thursday 30th October, 11:00 - 12:00, CH G06

 Topic: Satisfaction Theory I